17+ Top Things to Do in Cozumel, Unmissable Tours + Useful Tips

 THINGS TO DO IN COZUMEL

-A fun fact about Cozumel is the legend that back in the day during the Mayan civilization, women in search of a prosperous marriage would travel to Cozumel to make offerings to the temple of Ixchel, the fertility goddess, and to consult the oracle.
+fun fact about Cozumel is the legend that back in the day, during the Mayan civilization, women in search of a prosperous marriage would travel to Cozumel to make offerings to the temple of Ixchel, the fertility goddess and to consult the oracle.

-Although I love the Mayan mysticism and history, there are many other reasons why nowadays people flocks to Cozumel, including its spectacular barrier reef full of marine life and the spectacular coastline.
+Although I love Mayan mysticism and history, there are many other reasons why people flock to Cozumel nowadays, including its spectacular barrier reef full of marine life and spectacular coastline.

 Situated a 30-minute ferry ride away from Playa del Carmen, Cozumel can be an easy one-day tour during your stay, though you definitely won’t get bored if you decide to stay over for a few nights.

-Keep in mind that Cozumel is also one of the main stops for multiple cruises, but worry not, the cruise crowds won’t affect your peaceful escape if tranquillity is what you are seeking.
+Keep in mind that Cozumel is also one of the main stops for multiple cruises, but worry not—the cruise crowds won’t affect your peaceful escape if tranquility is what you are seeking.

 Cozumel is principally known as the mecca of divers, and the surrounding reef is considered the second-best in the world, after the Great Barrier Reef in Australia.